Searching for Syria

 Saturday 27 January, 6.15pm, Bluecoat - School Lane, Liverpool L1 3BX

-Join us as we present five short films and one feature length documentary from the BBC Arabic Festival, offering a glimpse of how Syrians are thinking about life and art in the wake of six years of civil war.
+Join us as we present four short films and one feature length documentary from the BBC Arabic Festival, offering a glimpse of how Syrians are thinking about life and art in the wake of six years of civil war.

 The film programme includes: